Strilkove: Russian annexation of Crimea

 During the Russian occupation of Crimea, on 15 March 2014 at about 13:30, Russian Airborne Troops (40 riflemen) advanced on the village.
 The village is located on the Arabat Spit and is geographically a part of Crimea, however administratively it is in the Kherson Oblast.
 This marked the first time Russian forces advanced into mainland Ukraine as prior to this Russian troops operated only within the Autonomous Republic of Crimea.
 The soldiers stated that they missed their landing zone and landed in the village by accident.
 Also for the first time during the conflict, Ukraine placed its air forces on alert and air lifted its own unit of paratroopers to the area.
 In response, Russian forces retreated from the center of the village to a nearby gas distribution terminal, claiming that they believed it may be vulnerable to a terrorist attack and needed to be secured.

 As of October 2014, Ukrainian border guards and a volunteer territorial defense battalion were stationed in the village.
 Russian forces maintained a company of 150 troops nearby which were also supported by a gunboat.
 The area did not experience any fighting after the Russian takeover of the offshore gas platforms near the village.
 However, the border guards were instructed to not allow people whose Russian passport had been issued in Crimea to pass, as well as to inspect vehicles for possible Russian contraband.
 The small force deployed to the village was also designated to slow any potential advance of Russian troops deeper into Kherson, while a larger contingent of Ukrainian forces was stationed at Novooleksiivka and Henichesk, about 20 miles north along the Arabat Spit.

 On 9 December 2014, the Ukrainian border guards reported that Russian troops had begun withdrawing from southern Kherson Oblast, ending the 9-month-long occupation.
 Despite their withdrawal from the mainland, Russian troops still occupied the gas distribution center outside the village.
 The Arabat Spit and the Syvash areas were the sole remaining territories of the Crimean Peninsula that remained under direct Ukrainian control.

 Russo-Ukrainian War

 Strilkove was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine when they crossed the nearby border of the Russian-occupied Autonomous Republic of Crimea, which fell under Russian military control in early 2014.
 The invasion was the result of the escalating Russo-Ukrainian War.
 On 4 July 2025, Ukrainian partisans killed three Russian servicemen in a car bombing in the village.
+On 1 February 2026, Ukrainian partisans claimed responsibility for blowing up a transformer cabinet of a radio tower near the settlement.

+Demographics

+As of the 2001 Ukrainian census, Strilkove had a population of 1,372 inhabitants.
+The distribution of the population by their first languages was as follows: